COREayan/COREayan/README.md

 - 🌊 Relaxing on beaches & 🏔️ hiking in the mountains
 - 🌍 Travelling and learning from new cultures
 - 💻 Coding for fun and building useful tools
+- 🎥 Watching anime & diving into new stories

 ---